 If accommodation is primary, why don't all hypermetropes have accommodative esotropia?
-Why don't all uncorrected myopes have large near exodeviations because they can see for near without accommodating (and so do not produce accommodative convergence said to be the main contributor to the $18\Delta$ of vergence an adult with an IPD of 60mm needs to do to fix at 33cm)?
-Current models explain these inconsistencies, which a "strong A $\rightarrow$ AC theory" would predict, by claiming that slow tonic adaptation and positive and negative relative vergences work to counteract the angles driven by accommodative vergence.
+Why don't all uncorrected myopes have large near exodeviations because they can see for near without accommodating (and so do not produce accommodative convergence said to be the main contributor to the $18^{\Delta}$ of vergence an adult with an interpupillary distance (IPD) of 60 mm needs to achieve to fix at 33 cm)?
+Current models explain these inconsistencies, which a 'strong $A \rightarrow AC$ theory' would predict, by claiming that slow tonic adaptation and positive and negative relative vergences work to counteract the angles driven by accommodative vergence.
 But an alternative explanation could be that blur-driven accommodative vergence is just less often induced than we think, so compensatory mechanisms are not required to counteract it.
-Although for a few of our patients A $\rightarrow$ AC linkages do seem to matter (the accommodative esotropias), perhaps they are a specific group who behave differently from most people?
+Although for a few of our patients $A \rightarrow AC$ linkages do seem to matter (the accommodative esotropias), perhaps they are a specific group who behave differently from most people?
 Could this be why they become patients?

 2. Secondly, we can measure an AC/A ratio apparently easily.
-We put up a lens and the angle changes therefore that must be how the system always works.
+We put up a lens and the angle changes, therefore that must be how the system always works.
 But we usually only carry out this test in the types of squint where we predict we might find something abnormal, so are we getting a skewed impression?
 How often is the AC/A ratio tested when we would expect it to be normal?
-Despite literature stating that a normal ratio is around 4Δ/1D we rarely question why lenses often change angles very little (a "low" ratio).
-When clinical AC/A ratios are tested in typical groups, the ratios are often much lower than the 3Δ:1D - 5Δ:1D that textbooks tell us to expect4-6 and ratios obtained using different methods, which should be the same, rarely correlate.
+Despite literature stating that a normal ratio is around $4^{A}/1D$ we rarely question why lenses often change angles very little (a 'low' ratio).
+When clinical AC/A ratios are tested in typical groups, the ratios are often much lower than the $3^{A}:1D - 5^{A}:1D$ that textbooks tell us to expect4-6 and ratios obtained using different methods, which should be the same, rarely correlate.

 Importantly, most laboratory research, which is often used to extrapolate to clinical situations, uses response AC/A ratios.
 These involve measuring both the vergence change and the accommodative response to a pure change in blur (usually induced by a lens).
-It is from this laboratory research that the "about 4:1 is normal" belief stems.

-Response ratios are considered the most accurate, and do give a true ratio, but they are often very different from the "stimulus" methods available to clinicians.
+It is from this laboratory research that the 'about 4:1 is normal' belief stems.
+Response ratios are considered the most accurate, and do give a true ratio, but they are often very different from the 'stimulus' methods available to clinicians.
 When using stimulus methods we assume that because a patient has been given a 3D stimulus they will accommodate 3D, and we then work out the ratio based on that assumed response.
 Because of depth of focus of around 0.5D, most people only need to accommodate 2.5D anyway, even if they really clear the image subjectively.
 So response ratios are generally higher than even the most accurate stimulus ratios because the divisor is smaller.
-In our lab we find that very few people actually clear induced blur completely, even to a detailed target, and many seem very happy with what must be significant blur for detailed targets.
-Even when given a demanding task e.g. to N5 text, accommodative responses may still be less than we would expect.
+In our laboratory we find that very few people actually clear induced blur completely, even to a detailed target, and many seem very happy with what must be significant blur for detailed targets.
+Even when given a demanding task such as to N5 text, accommodative responses may still be less than we would expect.